The future of organically inspired structures and recyclable composites

 Example of an organically inspired topology optimized wing design.

-In the evolution of aerospace materials, additive manufacturing using continuous fiber is the new baby.
+In the evolution of aerospace materials, additive manufacturing using continuous fiber is the next generation.
 It allows for the creation of strong, lightweight, energy-efficient, complex designs that resemble natural structures such as tree branches or the human circulatory system rather than traditional designs.
 Researchers at the University of Illinois Urbana-Champaign are changing the designs and refining the manufacturing processes while also working to make the structures recyclable.

 “Continuous fiber additive manufacturing brings together with the strength and stiffness of composite material with the ability to make new and complex designs,” said Jeff Baur, a professor in the Department of Aerospace Engineering at the University of Illinois Urbana-Champaign.